dkpro/dkpro-jowkl/index.md

   Conference of the European Chapter of the Association for Computational Linguistics (EACL), p.
 580–590, April 2012.
 Avignon, France.
   [(download)][4]

+Please cite our TC3 paper if you use the software in your scientific work.

 License and Availability